Internal medicine: Financial issues and conflicts of interest

 Ethical considerations in financial include accurate billing practices and clearly defined financial relationships.
-Physicians have both a professional duty and obligation under the justice principle to ensure that patients are provided the same care regardless of status or ability to pay.
+Doctors have both a professional duty and obligation under the justice principle to ensure that patients are provided the same care regardless of status or ability to pay.
 However, informal copayment forgiveness may have legal ramifications and the providing professional courtesy may have negatively impact care.

-Physicians must disclose all possible conflicts of interest including financial relationships, investments, research and referral relationships, and any other instances that may subjugate or give the appearance of subjugating patient care to self-interest.
+Dotors must disclose all possible conflicts of interest including financial relationships, investments, research and referral relationships, and any other instances that may subjugate or give the appearance of subjugating patient care to self-interest.

 Other topics

 Other foundational ethical considerations include privacy, confidentiality, accurate and complete medical records, electronic health records, disclosure, and informed decision-making and consent.

 Electronic health records have been shown to improve patient care but have risks including data breaches and inappropriate and/or unauthorized disclosure of protected health information.

-Withholding information from a patient is typically seen as unethical and in violation of a patient’s right to make informed decisions.
+Withholding information from a patient is typically seen as unethical and in violation of a patient's right to make informed decisions.
 However, in situations where a patient has requested not to be informed or to have the information provided to a second party or in an emergency situation in which the patient does not have decision-making capacity, withholding information may be appropriate.